yojoecapital/notes/CS-585 Natural Language Processing/23-Machine-Translation.md

 ## Parallel Corpora

-- ==parallel corpora== data sets pairing source language sentences with their translations to the target language
+- **parallel corpora** data sets pairing source language sentences with their translations to the target language

 ## How Machine Translation does NOT work